 I started as a Radwinter governor in 2013 while my two children attended the school and carried on after they left for high school feeling that I’d just about got the hang of it by then.
-I’m the governor who links with the local authority, the Owl class governor and have special responsibility for Pupil Premium children.
-I sit on the Learning & Development and Strategic committees and the Sustainability working party, and join in Eco Council meetings when I can.
-The best thing about being a governor here is the joy the children and staff have for learning and for being part of the school community.
+I’m the governor who links with the local authority, the Owl class governor and sit on the Learning & Development and Sustainability committees.
+I also join Eco Council meetings when I can.
+The best thing about being a governor here is the enthusiasm the children and staff have for learning and for being part of the school community.

-I’m a freelance editor and have recently started a circular delivery refill business.
+I’m a freelance editor and have run a circular delivery refills business.
 When I’m not fiddling with commas or filling bottles with washing-up liquid I enjoy noir thrillers, cake and feeding the sheep at our local nature reserve.